Image 2023 08 08 T03 44 42

 Lastly of course, proofread, proofread and proofread again.
 That claim about 'accuracy and attention to detail' won't carry much weight if your relationship with spelling and grammar is going through a rocky patch that day.
 If in doubt, get someone else to read it too, as it's easy to miss things in a piece you've read many times.

-So to summarise: make it as easy as possible for the reader to see that you're genuinely keen to work for their organisation, enthusiastic about the role and can demonstrate all the skills and qualities they're looking for.
-Which - at least until we get that brain-scanning technology - is your best route to getting the interview!
+So to summarise: use your supporting statement to make it abundantly clear to the reader that you're genuinely keen to work for their organisation, enthusiastic about the role, and that you can demonstrate (preferably with examples) all the skills and qualities they're looking for.

 David Young, Director of Marketing, Harris Hill